tomhunter-gh/SourceLog/README.md

 Install
 -------

-SourceLog is packaged into a ClickOnce installer and hosted on [AppHarbor](https://appharbor.com/).
-The first-time installer (which includes [pre-requisites](https://github.com/tomhunter-gh/SourceLog/wiki/Application-pre-requisites)) is located here: http://sourcelog.apphb.com/Setup.exe
+SourceLog is packaged into a ClickOnce installer and hosted on [AppHarbor](https://sourcelog.apphb.com/).
-After the pre-requisites have been installed, the application should be installed and updated automatically but the current version can be installed at any time using the following URL: http://sourcelog.apphb.com/SourceLog.application

 Status
 ------